CinderZhang/DRIVER-PhilosophyBigPicture/DRIVER_Universal_Overview.md

 ---

-## What is DRIVER?
+## What is DRIVER™?

-DRIVER is a six-stage systematic methodology that ensures professional-grade AI operation:
+DRIVER™ is a six-stage systematic methodology that ensures professional-grade AI operation:

-### **D - DISCOVER & DESIGN**
+### **D - DISCOVER & DEFINE**
 **Define Destination and Assess Resources**
-- Set clear objectives before engaging AI
+- Define clear objectives before engaging AI
-- Identify required data, tools, and constraints
+- Discover data, resources,tools, and constraints
-- Plan alternative approaches for resilience
+- Involve AI for Brainstorming
 - *Prevents: Aimless AI wandering and wasted resources*

 ### **R - REPRESENT**
 **Blueprint Your Approach**
 - Visualize analytical workflows
-- Map human-AI collaboration points
+- Step by step define the problem solving process
-- Design validation checkpoints
+- Involve AI for Validating the process and planning
 - *Prevents: Chaotic implementation and missed requirements*

 ### **I - IMPLEMENT**